mafintosh/etcd-registry-router/README.md

 server.listen(8080);
 ```

-The above snippet will start the router and route requests to services registered under `http/{host-header}`.
+The above snippet will start the router and route requests to services registered under `{host-header}`.
 To create a service that accepts all requests routed to `example.com` do.

 ``` js